mildlyinternet/mildlyinternet.github.io/_posts/2014-02-13-collections-and-to-partial-path.md

 Effectively calls:
 {% highlight ruby %}
-<%= render partial: "post/post", locals: { post: post } %>
+<%= render partial: "posts/post", locals: { post: post } %>
 {% endhighlight %}

-Internally, the `render` method calls `to_partial_path` on each item of the collection of to figure out which partial to render.
-Active Record models inherit a method which returns a partial name based on the name of the model.
+Internally, the `render` method calls `to_partial_path` on each item of the collection to figure out which partial to render (in this case, posts/post).
+ActiveRecord models inherit a method which returns a partial name based on the name of the model.
 However, it is possible to overwrite said behavior.
-Additionally plain ruby objects are able to implement the same behaviour.
+Plain Ruby objects are able to implement the same behaviour.

 {% highlight ruby %}
 class Article < ActiveRecord::Base